javedsalman/RAMI-VIZ/README.md

 # RAMI4.0-VIZ for Smart Manufacturing Ecosystems
 RAMI4.0 Visualizations

-This repository contains JSON templates that are crucial for setting up the configuration of smart manufacturing ecosystems.
+This repository contains the Proof of Concept of the RAMI4.0-IZ tool, which is a work in progress.
+Below are the JSON templates that are crucial for setting up the configuration of smart manufacturing ecosystems.
 These configurations are designed to map out the RAMI 4.0 Cube dimensions and to define the interactions between different microsystems within the ecosystem.

 ## RAMI 4.0 Cube Configuration and System of Microsystems Interaction Matrix Configuration